medcomdk/dk-ehmi-eas/input/pagecontent/Use-case-3.md

     http://medcomehmi.dk/ig/dk-ehmi-eas/StructureDefinition/EasMessagingOrganization

-# Error use cases for use case 3
+# Important error use cases for use case 3

 - error use case 3a - PostalCode does not exist
 - error use case 3b - SOR-Information does not exist